remiserriere/clearpass-landscape-integration/README.md

 ## ClearPass side

-### 0. Importing a pre-made authentication source
+### Importing a pre-made authentication source
 You don't want to create the authentcation source from scratch?
-Then simply download this file: [AuthSourceLandscape.xml](AuthSourceLandscape.xml)
+Then simply download this file: [AuthSourceLandscape.xml](AuthSourceLandscape.xml).
 There is no secret, leave the field empty.

 ![Clearpass 0](img/clearpass-0.png)